Dlloydev/Toggle/README.md

 ##### Description

-This function will toggle the return value after each state change.
-Useful to easily toggle an LED responding to every state change.
+This function will toggle the return value after each `onPress` state change.
+Useful to easily toggle an LED.

 ##### Syntax